cloudfoundry/loggregator/docs/rlp_gateway.md

 # Reverse Log Proxy (RLP) Gateway

 The Reverse Log Proxy Gateway provides an HTTP API to access the Reverse Log Proxy.
-The HTTP endpoint is by default only available on the local machine (configurable through `GATEWAY_ADDR` environment variable).
-The RLP Gateway endpoint is unauthenticated.
+The HTTP endpoint is by default available to traffic outside the deployment (configurable through `GATEWAY_ADDR` environment variable).
+The RLP Gateway endpoint is authenticated and verifies provided access tokens against a UAA (configurable through the `LOG_ACCESS*` and `LOG_ADMIN*` environment variables.

 ## HTTP API